SighvaturSveinsson/ARverk/README.md

 3D designers will be experts at this as well, so development always utilizes the same person for both roles

-They are complementary fields of product design, and generally speaking UX is the more technical of the two
+They are complementary fields of product design, and generally speaking UX is the more technical of the two (X)

 It is advised to avoid designing photorealistic humans